a-rahimi/procams/procams/index.md

 world by storm.

-## What Projector Camera Systems Look like
+## What projector-camera systems look like

 There is joy in watching a wall, a tabletop, or even a shoe, respond to touch.
 The instinct to animate everyday objects seems fundamental.
 This might be why